Living in Atlanta, Georgia

 Colleges & Universities

-Atlanta is home to Georgia Tech, Georgia State University, Emory University, Atlanta University Center institutions, and other campuses — all contributing to a large student and recent-graduate population.
+Atlanta is home to Georgia Tech, Georgia State University, Emory University, the Atlanta University Center institutions, and other campuses, all contributing to a large student and recent-graduate population.

 • Neighborhood APS schools for zoned students.